Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Abstract

 \section{Abstract}

-The purpose of this paper is to extend the BML method proposed in \citet{wang_ni_2022} to make it applicable to more general coupled nonlinear FBSDEs.
-Compared to traditional methods, the extended BML method retains the advantage of being able to solve high-dimensional problems.
-In addition, this paper provides a theoretical interpretation of the proposed method.
-Finally, the feasibility of the proposed method is validated through numerical experiments.
+This paper aims to extend the BML method proposed in \citet{wang_ni_2022} to make it applicable to more general coupled nonlinear FBSDEs.
+We interpret BML from the fixed-point iteration perspective and show that optimizing BML is equivalent to minimizing the distance between two consecutive trial solutions in a fixed-point iteration.
+Thus, this paper provides a theoretical foundation for an optimization-based approach to solving FBSDEs.
+We also empirically evaluate the method through four numerical experiments.

 \textbf{Keywords:} forward-backward stochastic differential equation, optimization-based solver, backward measurability loss